kutia-software-company/laravel-google-recaptcha/README.md

 [Google Recaptcha Generate](https://www.google.com/recaptcha/intro/index.html ).

-Then you got to your .env file and set these variables
+Then you go to your .env file and set these variables

 ```
 # If you want to disable captchas put this to false by default this is true.